 Promotion of the rule of law requires not only support to existing structures, but institution- and capacity-building.
 Indeed such efforts are essential to secure the eventual hand-over from the international community to Bosnians.
 In 1999, efforts to create an independent judiciary were furthered by the adoption of identical codes of ethics in the Federation and the RS.
 Laws regulating the selection and dismissal of judges have been drafted and are pending before the respective legislative bodies.
 Laws aimed at strengthening the independence of judges and prosecutors in the Federation were imposed, but have yet to be implemented.
-Efforts to address inter-ethnic crimes, such as return-related violence, were furthered by the adoption of a law strengthening the Federation Prosecutoral office in cases which fall within the exclusive jurisdiction of the Federation including crimes with intercantonal dimensions (such as organized crime including trafficking in persons).
-As well, amendments to the Law on the Supreme Court in the Federation provide the first instance jurisdiction to hear the cases that fall within the exclusive jurisdiction of the Federation.
+Efforts to address inter-ethnic crimes, such as return-related violence, were furthered by the adoption of a law strengthening the Federation Prosecutoras office in cases which fall within the exclusive jurisdiction of the Federation including crimes with intercantonal dimensions (such as organized crime including trafficking in persons).
+As well, amendments to the Law on the Supreme Court in the Federation.
 However, implementation of these two Federation laws has proved difficult.
 In the year 2000, these preliminary successes must be carried forward and developed, to ensure that an impartial and independent judiciary becomes a reality.